blmhemu/fabio-docker/README.md

 # fabio-docker

-Official fabio team provides only amd64 docker images (as of june 2021).
-This build provides images for arm64 and arm along with amd64 for convenience.
+The official fabio team provides only amd64 docker images (as of june 2021).
+This (unoffical) build provides images for arm64 and arm along with amd64 for convenience.

 ```